Planting Lutheran Churches in the Evangelical Catholic Tradition

 “Do you not say, ‘There are yet four months, then comes the harvest’?
 Look, I tell you, lift up your eyes, and see that the fields are white for harvest.”
 (John 4:35).

-Do you burn with a desire to see sinners reached with the saving Gospel of Jesus Christ—and formed into congregations rooted in historic liturgical worship, grounded in Holy Scripture, and nourished by the life-giving Sacraments?
-If so, we would love to begin a conversation with you.
+Do you desire to see people reached with the saving Gospel of Jesus Christ—and formed into congregations rooted in historic liturgical worship, grounded in Holy Scripture, and nourished by the life-giving Sacraments?
+If so, we would love to begin a conversation with you!

-We are looking for godly, mature men—called by God, eager to grow, humble in spirit, resilient in labor, and ready to serve in new and growing congregations.
+We are looking for godly men—called by God, eager to grow, humble in spirit, resilient in labor, and ready to serve in new and growing congregations.
 Men who do not seek comfort or platforms, but faithfulness, sacrifice, and the slow, beautiful work of building Christ’s Church..

 Priorities